ottnav/ottnav.github.io/faq.md

     - (Easy way for normal people): just download the corresponding xml file (or create a new one taking strings.xml as a base contents), make changes that are required and send it to us via email
 - Provide high-quality detailed description on the issues you are experiencing, and suggestions you feel will perfectly fit the app.
 - Suggest common questions and solutions for the FAQ
+- Spread the word and help the app to grow and get new users

 ----